10 Holiday Pet Safety Tips

 During Christmas, you will likely have at least a few more people around your house than usual.
 Make sure that any new visitors get prepped on pet rules and the safety risk of disobeying those rules.
 Guests who are giving table scraps to pets are usually well-meaning, but it's important to make sure everyone knows the rules to keep your pet safe.

 Keep a close watch on children around your pets.
 Kids can misinterpret your pet's signals and are often oblivious to the risks involved.
-When stressed or frightened, pets that are usually even-tempered can become aggressive or unpredictable, so mind your pet's behaviours and look for signs of fear.
+Even pets that are usually well-tempered can become aggressive or unpredictable when stressed or frightened, so mind your pet's behaviours and look for signs of fear.

 Learn How to Read Your Dog's Body Language to help identify signals that your pet is handling the situation poorly.